top of page

 A high-tech cargo ship sails through the ocean at sunset, with digital performance analytics and efficiency metrics displayed

-The CII, quantified in grams of CO2 emitted per cargo-carrying capacity and nautical mile, will categorize ships from A to E based on their environmental performance.
-From 2024, these ratings will escalate in stringency, compelling the industry to adopt more efficient methods and technologies.
+The CII (which is quantified in grams of CO2 emitted per cargo-carrying capacity and nautical mile), will categorize ships from A to E, based on their environmental performance.
+From 2024, these ratings have escalated in stringency, compelling the industry to adopt more efficient methods and technologies.
 The IMO's goal of achieving net-zero GHG emissions by 2050 underscores the CII's pivotal role in enhancing ship energy efficiency and promoting sustainable shipping.

 Exploring the Carbon Intensity Indicator's complexities, its calculation processes, and its alignment with regulations like the Data Collection System (DCS) and Ship Energy Efficiency Management Plan (SEEMP), reveals a transformative era for the maritime sector.
 By comprehending and embracing the CII, ship owners and operators can ensure adherence to IMO standards while contributing to a more environmentally conscious shipping industry.